 License and permit bonds guarantee that a business will complete a project in accordance with regulations and industry standards.

-The list of requirements you need to become a licensed architect or engineer often includes being bonded.
+The list of requirements you need to become a licensed landscaper often includes being bonded.
 Simply put, being bonded means that your company has bought a surety bond.
 In this case, it's also called a license bond since it's a bond you need to get licensed.

-Each state regulates licenses and bonds for various industries, including building design.
-You'll need to research the laws in your state to find out whether your business needs to be licensed, bonded, or insured.
+Each state regulates licenses and bonds for various professions, including landscaping.
+You'll need to research the laws in your state to find out whether your landscaping business needs to be licensed, bonded, or insured.

 A bond provides a guarantee that your company will comply with the regulations and terms outlined in a contract.
 If something goes wrong, the insurance company will reimburse the client.
 Unlike insurance, you must then pay that amount back to the insurance company.